A Mighty Girl's top picks of books for kids -- and their parents -- on the joys of outdoor play, exploration, and discovery!

 The little girl in this book has known nothing but nature from birth and she couldn’t be happier.
 Animals teach her to speak, eat, and play; what else does she need?
 When well-meaning humans find her and brings her to civilization, she’s perplexed — why do they insist on living in concrete boxes? — and then frustrated — how can they stand living without animals, without green, without wild?
 In the end, perhaps not all wild things can be tamed.
 Any parent who has called their child “wild thing” — and any child who’s dreamed of life in the woods — will enjoy this delightful tale.

-When this little girl moves from a rural home to a new city, she's thrilled to discover a place called Butterfly Park... except there are no butterflies.
+When this little girl moves from a rural home to a new city, she's thrilled to discover a place called Butterfly Park... except behind the gates, there are no butterflies.
 As she makes friends with kids in the neighborhood, they all try catching butterflies and releasing them in the park, but the butterflies just fly away.
-Then the girl realizes that the butterflies need flowers to tempt them to stay, and soon, she's recruited the whole community to help plant butterfly-friendly plants they can all enjoy together.
-The story is charming, but it's Elly MacKay's incredible lightbox diorama illustrations, made from painted paper, that steal the show in this exquisite book.
-As an added bonus, the dust jacket includes a poster of plants to make your own butterfly garden.
+Then the girl realizes that the butterflies need flowers to tempt them to stay, and soon, she's recruited the whole community to help plant butterfly-friendly plants so they can all enjoy Butterfly Park together.
+Elly MacKay's incredible lightbox diorama illustrations, made from painted paper, steal the show in this exquisite book, which even includes a poster of plants to make your own butterfly garden.

 It may look like the land across the street is just a plain old rocky hill, but Marian knows that the spot she calls Roxaboxen is actually a world full of mysteries.
 In Roxaboxen, rocks, old crates, and weeds become jeweled homes, fancy streets, and many more wonders.
 In fact, anything can happen in Roxaboxen — anything you imagine, that is!
 And as anyone who’s been to Roxaboxen — or a place like it — knows, that’s not something you ever forget.This beautiful homage to the ability of children to build worlds, and keep them for the rest of their lives, is sure to have your kids building their own Roxaboxen in the backyard!